ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Sometimes.
--   **Usage**: Define if user-supplied children of a certain shape and structure do matter, and ought to be targeted for more specified props than `children` alone.
+-   **Usage**: Define if user-supplied children of a certain shape and structure do matter, and targeted for more specified props than `children` alone.
 -   **Example Usage**: `amp-base-carousel`

 ##### PreactBaseElement['detached']